HSG-AIML/NeurIPS_2021-Weight_Space_Learning/README.md

 # Datasets
 Datasets are available for download under https://zenodo.org/record/5645138.
-The code in this repository expects the datasets in './datasets/' The shell script 'download_datasets.sh' in './datasets/' downloads all datasets.
+The code in this repository expects the datasets in `./datasets/` The shell script `download_datasets.sh` in `./datasets/` downloads all datasets.
 Dataset DOI: 10.5281/zenodo.5645138

 To simplify usage, the datasets are precomputed binary files, not the raw data.
 Datasets are pytorch files containing a dictionary with training, validation and test sets.
 Train, validation and test sets are custom dataset classes which inherit from the standard torch dataset class.
-Dataset class defintions can be found in '/modules/checkpoints_to_datasets/'
+Dataset class defintions can be found in `/modules/checkpoints_to_datasets/`

 Datasets 41, 42, 43 and 44 are our dataset format wrapped around the zoos from Unterthiner et al, 2020 (https://github.com/google-research/google-research/tree/master/dnn_predict_accuracy)